 Here are some of the most likely complications:

-Chronic inflammation of the lining of the intestine can cause open sores to develop.
-These are called ulcers.
+Chronic inflammation of the lining of the intestine can cause internal sores called ulcers to develop.
 Ulcers may occur anywhere in your digestive tract, including your mouth and anus.
 They can also occur in the genital area.

 Ulcers can penetrate deeply into the tissue of the intestinal wall.
 They may even form a tunnel all the way through the wall of the intestine.
 This is called a fistula.